Bloody Murder

-Bloody Murder (also known as Scream Bloody Murder in the United Kingdom) is a 2000 American teen slasher film directed by Ralph E. Portillo and written by John R. Stevenson.
+Bloody Murder (also known as Scream Bloody Murder in the United Kingdom) is a 2000 American slasher film directed by Ralph E. Portillo and written by John R. Stevenson.
 It stars Jessica Morris, Crystalle Ford, Peter Guillemette, and Patrick Cavanaugh.
 The plot follows a group of counselors working at a summer camp, where a masked assailant begins a murder spree.
 The film was released direct-to-video.

-Bloody Murder is often criticized for being too similar to the Friday the 13th and Scream franchises.

 It was followed by a sequel, Bloody Murder 2: Closing Camp (2003), and a spin-off, The Graveyard (2006).

 Plot

 Teenage friends Julie, Jason, Dean, Whitney, and Tobe are working as summer camp counselors at Camp Placid Pines.
 Their boss Patrick introduces them to the other counselors Drew, Brad, Jamie and Doug.
 The groundskeeper, Henry, warns Julie that there is something dangerous in the woods, but Patrick dismisses him as crazy.
 Later that night, the counselors, around the campfire, tell the story of Trevor Moorehouse; a young camper who wore a hockey mask due other campers playing a prank on him, causing his face to become disfigured.
 They also play a game called "Bloody Murder", a combination of hide and seek and tag.
 During the game Jason and Dean play a yearly tradition camp prank on Brad with Jason dressing up as Trevor Moorehouse.
 Brad gets accidentally hurt during the prank.
 Julie scold's Jason for the prank & Jason promises to apologize to Brad in the morning.
 Later Jason and Whitney have sex, while Dean who happens to be Jason's best friend & Whitney's ex, watches them & is shocked because Jason is dating Julie.
 Then Jason is confronted by an unknown person.